Tuesday, March 24, 2020

 Prior to death, Jesus spoke His last words, "My God, my God, why have you forsaken me?"
 Properly understood, the last words of Christ were triumphant.
 Guards then lanced Jesus' side to ensure He was dead.

 At the moment of Christ's death, an earthquake occurred, powerful enough to open tombs.
-The long, thick curtain at the Temple was said to have torn from top to bottom.
+The long, thick curtain at the Temple torn from top to bottom.

 Following the incredible events of the day, the body of Christ was removed from the cross and laid in a donated tomb, buried according to custom.

 Good Friday is a day of fasting within the Church.
-Traditionally, there is no Mass and no celebration of the Eucharist on Good Friday.
-A liturgy may still be performed and communion comes from hosts consecrated on Holy Thursday.
+There is no Mass and no celebration of the Eucharist on Good Friday.
+A liturgy is still performed and communion comes from hosts consecrated on Holy Thursday.
 Church bells are silent.
 Altars are left bare.

 Good Friday Services